twilio/twilio-voice-react-native/COMMON_ISSUES.md

 # Common Issues

-* Expo is not an officially supported use case.
+* Expo is not supported out of the box.
+Follow [our guide](https://github.com/twilio/twilio-voice-react-native/issues/496) to add support for your app.

 * Running the example app on Android using `yarn run android` may fail if the emulator is still starting up.
 When this happens, you can re-run the app once the emulator is fully started.